The day on which one starts out is not the time to start one's preparations.

 I always leave some space in my bag for gifts, souvenirs, and other items that I might want to bring home.
 Should that prove insufficient, I have the option of using my daypack or lightweight duffel to carry additional stuff.
 On an extended trip, I will mail items home.

-If you have an extremely compatible travelling partner, you might consider packing half of each person's things in the other's bag.
+If you have a truly compatible travelling partner, consider packing half of each person's things in the other's bag.
 That way, in case of a bag being lost (much less likely for the carry-on traveller), each of you will still have half of his/her stuff.
 This method does, however, have the downside of providing something in the way of a disincentive to pack minimally!

 Whether or not you do buddy packing, it should be obvious that when two or more travel together, many of the packing list items (alarm clock, guidebooks, repair supplies, etc.) need not be replicated for each person.
-And those who are similarly sized and gendered have access to far more wardrobe items!
+And everyone will have access to a more varied wardrobe … even the dissimilarly sized or gendered: a man's shirt can easily be worn by a woman, even (perhaps augmented with a belt) as a dress by a teenager; an older sibling's top makes a younger sibling's dress; etc.

 Miscellaneous Packing Thoughts